wso2/product-microgateway/README.md

 Complete sample can be found [here](samples/endpoint_by_reference_sample.yaml)

-When running the micro gateway we can provide the password as an environment variable.
+When running the microgateway we can provide the password as an environment variable.
 The variable format is **\<epName\>_\<epType\>_basic_password**
 - epName : Name specified in the open API definition under x-mgw-endpoints
 - epType : either prod or sand